Home CultureFestivals and CelebrationsMakha Bucha: an important Buddhist festival in Thailand

 Makha Bucha in Thailand

-Thailand began celebrating the Makha Bucha festival during the reign of King Rama IV, about 150 years ago .
+Thailand began celebrating Makha Bucha Day under the reign of King Rama IV, about 150 years ago.

-King Rama IV considered Buddhist teachings to be very important, recognizing Makha Bucha as one of the most remarkable events in Buddhist history.
+King Rama IV considered Buddhist teachings to be very important, recognizing that Makha Bucha was one of the most remarkable events in Buddhist history.

-So His Majesty presented the first Makha Bucha Day celebration to his royal family members and courtiers.
+His Majesty therefore presented the first celebration of Makha Bucha Day to members of his royal family and courtiers.

 The celebration quickly gained popularity among the Siamese population.